WOMT-FM

-WEMP (98.9 FM) is an FM radio station licensed to Two Rivers, Wisconsin carrying a mixed easy listening and soft oldies format.
+WOMT-FM (98.9 FM) is an FM radio station licensed to Two Rivers, Wisconsin carrying a full service adult contemporary format.
 The station transmits from the WLKN tower in Newton and covers the Manitowoc–Two Rivers market, along with eastern Sheboygan County, including Sheboygan.
 The station is owned by Mark Seehafer through Seehafer Broadcasting Corporation, which is the station's licensee.
 The station's allocation has been proposed by the FCC since 1996, going through three owners who failed to build the facilities before previous owner Mark Heller's purchase of the license in 2013.